 The ongoing development of quantum information theory is foundational for engineering next-generation communication and computation systems \cite{Jouguet2013Experimental, Orieux2016Recent, Petit2020Universal,Wang2022,Bassoli2023}.
 By leveraging the principles of quantum mechanics, this field aims to overcome the limitations of classical technologies.
 Quantum technology also unlocks entirely new phenomena with no classical parallel, such as entanglement, i.e., the strongest resource of quantum correlation, as well as the no-cloning theorem, which forbids the perfect duplication of quantum information, motivating a deeper study of fundamental communication limits.
-Action dependence is relevant in quantum communication as well.
+Action dependence appears in quantum communication as well.
 For example, a quantum measurement by the encoder on the transmission system could result in a state collapse of the channel input environment.

-Quantum environment-dependent channels are crucial in scenarios that involve not only the transmission of a message, but also parameter estimation, a central task in fields such as quantum metrology.
+Quantum environment-dependent channels are particularly relevant to scenarios that involve not only the transmission of a message but also parameter estimation, a central task in fields such as quantum metrology.
 These types of quantum Gel'fand-Pinsker channels have been studied, both with and without entanglement assistance \cite{Dupuis2009} (see also \cite{pereg2019entanglement}).
-The security implications have also been explored in the quantum setting through wiretap channels \cite{Anshu2020} and covert communication \cite{zivarifard2024covert}.
+Recently, Yao and Jafar studied the role of nonsignaling correlations and quantum entanglement assistance for classical channels with CSIT, showing that nonsignaling assistance can virtually ``teleport'' the transmitter's state knowledge to the receiver in both causal and non-causal settings \cite{yao2025virtual, yao2026nonsignaling}, and that entanglement assistance can strictly improve the capacity and even activate the zero-error capacity of classical channels with causal state information \cite{yao2026quantum}.
+The security implications of side information have also been explored in the quantum setting through wiretap channels \cite{Anshu2020} and covert communication \cite{zivarifard2024covert}.
 Other variations include scenarios in which the decoder performs parameter estimation \cite{Pereg2022}.
-The action-dependent framework has not yet been studied in the quantum literature thus far.